-Two Rivers does not provide monetary payment to its employees for unused PTO days upon the termination of employment, unless approved by the Executive Director.
+Two Rivers does not provide monetary payment to school-year employees for unused PTO days upon the termination of employment, unless approved by the Executive Director.
+Two Rivers will provide monetary payment to 12-month employees for a maximum of 60 hours of unused PTO days upon the termination of employment.
 If an employee terminates employment and is rehired within one (1) year of the termination, Two Rivers will reinstate accrued, but unused PTO to the extent required by law.

 For school-year staff, PTO allotment will begin accruing at the start of the school year and stop accruing the final duty-day of the school year.
-A maximum of four (4) days of unused PTO may be carried over to the next school year.
+A maximum of 32 hours (four days) of unused PTO may be carried over to the next school year.

 Twelve-month staff's PTO will accrue from July 1 to June 30.
 With approval from the supervisor and Executive Director, a 12-month employee may be advanced PTO beginning June 1st for the upcoming year.
-A grace period will be given to 12-month staff, allowing them to use a previous year's PTO for up to but not including the first day of August teacher orientation.
+A maximum of 60 hours of unused PTO may be carried over to the next year.